 In accordance with the Michael Minger Act, (KRS 164.948 to 164.9495 and 164.993), Brescia reports crime statistics annually to the Kentucky Council on Postsecondary Education.
-A campus crime log is available at Brescia 2018 Crime Report and lists incidents known to campus officials and security personnel.
+The Annual Campus Security and Fire Report with the crime log is available online under Campus Security and lists incidents known to campus officials and security personnel.
 A paper copy of the crime log may be obtained from the Office of Student Affairs.